1994–1996 United States broadcast television realignment: Distress at CBS, then recovery

 CBS's position entering the 1994–95 television season was particularly dire.
 The loss of the NFC and multiple tenured affiliates, combined with a long-held strategy of pursuing older, less-desirable audiences in prime time, resulted in the network crashing to last place among the "Big Three".

 Upon moving to CBS from NBC in August 1993, David Letterman's Late Show enjoyed a lead over The Tonight Show with Jay Leno in the late-night ratings.
 With CBS having to move from established affiliates to lesser-known UHF outlets, that lead began to shrink.
 "You can do a great show, but if it's on Channel 93 in West Tipton, Indiana, it's not going to be easy to find it," Letterman commented on the switches.
-Finally, a Jay Leno interview with actor Hugh Grant in July 1995 following the actor's infamous arrest for lewd conduct resulted in Tonight taking the top spot and remaining there until Leno stepped down in 2009.
+Jay Leno's July 1995 interview with actor Hugh Grant following the actor's infamous arrest for lewd conduct resulted in Tonight taking the top spot and remaining there until Leno stepped down in 2009.
 Laurence Tisch began exploring a sale of CBS amid the turmoil, with Westinghouse announcing a $5.4 billion purchase of the network on August 1, 1995.
 (Note: The Westinghouse buyout was announced one month before WPRI-TV in Providence, Rhode Island, which CBS purchased in March 1995 for $80 million, was to switch affiliations from ABC to CBS; WPRI was spun off to Clear Channel Communications for $68 million on April 14, 1996.)
 Westinghouse CEO Michael H. Jordan credited a growing relationship with Tisch thanks to their joint venture that made the deal possible.
 (Note: The first iteration of Viacom bought CBS for $36 billion in September 1999, but split into separate entities in December 2005, Viacom and CBS Corporation.
 CBS Corporation re-merged with Viacom in 2019 to form ViacomCBS, renamed Paramount Global in 2022.)
 On October 2, 1996, network flagship WCBS-TV fired much of its on-air talent including longtime anchor Michele Marsh, a move meant to address the station's low ratings.